sophilabs-forks/edx-platform/docs/en_us/course_authors/source/cohorts/cohorts_discussions.rst

 Staff members who have the discussion admin, discussion moderator, or community TA role see the same indicator of who can read each post.
-Unlike the students, however, the discussion staff members are not divided into cohort groups.
-They can read and contribute to every post, regardless of the cohort group assignment of the student who posted it.
+Unlike the students, however, the discussion staff members can read and contribute to every post, regardless of the cohort group assignment of the student who posted it.

 .. note:: Students who have the Community TA role can read and contribute to all posts.